Appropriation (Parliament) (2020-2021) Bill 2020

 3.28 pmMs RICHARDSSupports

-As committee chair, endorsed the Education, Employment and Training Committee report and highlighted the government's investment in jobs, education and training.
+As committee chair, spoke to the Education, Employment and Training Committee report recommending expenditure be agreed to.

 4.09 pmMr SULLIVANSupports